-The UK rail network is serviced by over 25 different operators.
-Luckily, their tickets all follow the same simple terms and conditions.
+The UK rail network is serviced by over 25 different train operators.
+Luckily, their tickets all follow the same terms and conditions.

-Off-Peak / Super Off-Peak / Anytime: These tickets are flexible and can be refunded minus a £10 fee set by the UK rail operators.
+Off-Peak / Super Off-Peak / Anytime fares: These tickets can be refunded through Your Bookings, minus a £10 fee set by the UK rail operators.

-Advance fare: These tickets are not flexible and can only be refunded if a replacement ticket has been purchased for the same route at a different date or time.
-A £10 fee per person, per ticket is deducted from the refund total.
+Advance fare: These tickets can only be refunded if a replacement ticket has been purchased before departure, for the same route, at a different date or time.
+You can then request a refund of your original ticket by contacting our Customer Service team.

 UK rail tickets are automatically issued in the name of the purchaser.
-Don’t worry, they are valid for anybody to use and you are not required to produce identification in order to travel.
+Don’t worry though, they are valid for anybody to use and you are not required to produce ID when travelling (unless a railcard has been used).

-Within the UK rail system, first and second class seating is available.
+Within the UK rail system, first class and second class seating are available.
 First class compartments are more spacious and generally quieter.
-Not all UK rail companies offer first class seating, but you can find out which ones do by clicking here.
+Not all UK rail companies offer first class seating, but you can find out which ones do here.

 Unfortunately accidents can happen, and unexpected delays and cancellations do sometimes occur.

 If your train is delayed or cancelled, but your tickets were printed or scanned, you can make a claim with the rail operator through the Delay Repay scheme.
 The name of the train operator is on your ticket, and your claim will be handled by them directly.

 If you didn't print or scan your tickets, you can make a claim by contacting our Customer Service team.

 Infant: under 5 years old, up to two infants can travel free of charge with each fare paying passenger.